 Kozijnshop.nl is the leading Dutch specialist in custom window frames and doors.
 From their base in Rijssen, they deliver wooden, PVC, and aluminum frames across the Netherlands, from window frames and doors to sliding systems and dormer windows.

 Traditional photography is simply unfeasible for this type of assortment.
-You can't physically produce and photograph every color of PVC frame.
+You can't physically produce and photograph every frame.
 And for lifestyle images, each variant would need a different location, lighting setup, and setting.
 It doesn't scale, it costs too much, and it slows down the speed Kozijnshop is known for.

 Together with Nova, Kozijnshop built a digital product pipeline around their range.
 For each frame type, one 3D model serves as the "product truth."
 From that model, Nova generates two types of visual content.